roman-milk/roman-milk.github.io/anniversary.md

  In the taxi home she had time to reflect on these words.
 Whoever he was he knew her name and presumably how to contact her.
 Did he also know of the hypnotic phrase?
 Was that what he meant.
 He could phone her and summon her to be used again.
 She handed over the wages to the taxi driver, which amounted to the fare with only a reasonable tip.
 She had only been a cheap whore.
 He looked at her as he had the whole trip with a smirk on his face not saying a word.
 What he thought of her she cared not.
 Stumbling up the path she entered the house only then becoming conscious and rational.
 In bare feet she approached their bedroom to see their bed hadn't been slept in.
 A small mercy!
 Bob hadn't returned from the office.
 What was this going to do to their relationship dare not be thought of.

  With head down, both hands gripping the sink she tried not to think.
 The whole night was of her making and she was going to have to live with it.
 When the stranger called her again, for she knew he would, she would have to somehow deal with it.
 Having programmed herself to respond it would be impossible to refuse.
 What rocked her conscience was that such a large part of her mind was saying, "Yes!"
 She looked up into the mirror and gripped the sink with all her might.
 Across her face in red lipstick was written in unmistakable handwriting the words.
 'Happy anniversary Aury!'
-Report_Story #1